 It’s all too easy for organizations to lose great talent if there are too few opportunities for advancement made available to them.
 This is a pain point that can cost businesses more than the amount of the lost employee’s salary, both in hard expenses like recruiting, and soft expenses like diminished productivity.

 Talent development and growth opportunities are two of the most common employee requests, and implementing strategies for each can be a great way to ensure your top talent sticks around.
 Employee career pathing allows dedicated workers to understand how they fit into your organization long term, improving engagement, retention and ultimately, helps to accelerate business growth.

 Let’s dive into the benefits of employee career pathing and actionable tips for how to develop employee career paths as part of your greater learning and development (L&D) efforts.

 What is career pathing?

-An employee career path is a plan which illustrates how talent can move from their current position within the company to their ultimate goal, equipping them with the tools and information they need to get there.
+An employee career path (also known as career mapping) is a plan which illustrates how talent can move from their current position within the company to their ultimate goal, equipping them with the tools and information they need to get there.
 Employees can collaborate with leadership to identify the best path to take based on their skills, interests and experiences, as well as the viable opportunities within the company.

 Think of career pathing like a map of talent development, complete with pit stops, side attractions and various routes.
 This includes the skills needed, competencies required, knowledge and experience that an individual will need to further their career on a specific track.